 Fancy Gin Cocktail, Improved Gin Cocktail

-Bready genever with a hint of orange curacao adding flavour and the merest touch of sweetness balancing Boker’s Bitters.
-If you don’t have Boker’s to hand try with Peychaud’s Bitters – produces a different drink but works well, I’d go as far as to suggest better.
-Peychaud’s also produces a cocktail with an attractive pale shade of salmon pink – if you like that kind of thing.
+Bready genever with a hint of orange curaçao adding flavour and the merest touch of sweetness balancing Boker's Bitters.
+If you don't have Boker's to hand then use the more widely stocked Peychaud's Bitters which produce a different but very tasty drink.
+I'd go as far as to suggest that Peychaud's produces better cocktail, one with an attractive pale shade of salmon pink – if you like that kind of thing.

 A close relation to the Martinez, and so by default also the Martini, this cocktail is adapted from one of the oldest known cocktail recipes.
-Some, including Salvatore Calabrese, say this recipe dates back to 1824, coincidentally the same year Dr Siegert created Angostura Bitters.
-However, the first known recipe appears in Jerry Thomas’ 1862 The Bartender's Guide as follows:
+Some say this recipe dates back to 1824, coincidentally the same year Dr Siegert created Angostura Bitters.
+However, the first known recipe appears in Jerry Thomas' 1862 The Bartender's Guide.

 (use small bar glass)

-2 dashes bitters (Bogart's) [it’s widely accepted that he meant Boker’s Bitters]
+2 do. bitters (Bogart's). [it's widely accepted that he meant Boker's Bitters]

 1 small piece lemon peel; fill one-third full of fine ice

-Under this recipe he goes on to say "Fancy Gin Cocktail – This drink is made the same as the gin cocktail, except that it is strained in a fancy wine-glass and a piece of lemon peel thrown on top, and the edge of the glass moistened with lemon."
+This drink is made the same as the gin cocktail, except that it is strained in a fancy wine-glass and a piece of lemon peel thrown on top, and the edge of the glass moistened with lemon.